acmumn/payacm/README.md

 ## Configuration

-Adjust the API key in `static/main.js` and the secret key in the `STRIPE_SECRET_KEY` environment variable.

 Runs on the port specified in the `PORT` environment variable, or on port 3000 by default.

+Uses the Stripe public key in the `STRIPE_PUBLIC_KEY` environment variable and the secret key in the `STRIPE_SECRET_KEY` environment variable.

+Sends mail using the SMTP server stored in the `SMTP_HOST` and `SMTP_PORT` environment variables, from the email specified in the `SMTP_FROM` environment variable, authenticating with the username and password in the `SMTP_USER` and `SMTP_PASS` environment variables, respectively.

+If the application is running in a production environment, it is recommended to also set the `GIN_MODE` environment variable to `release`.

 ## Developing